 I have to stop here for a moment and thank Sherry because if it wasn’t for her, I would not have gotten the job.
 She fought for me to get that job because we would be sharing responsibilities of running the front desk and if she was going to have to work with someone for eight hours a day, she wanted to be sure that it was someone that she liked.
-The office manager, Margaret Rahm, and the managing partner, Rosanna Stanley, didn’t want to hire me because I didn’t have office experience but Sherry saw my potential and perhaps more importantly, she liked me, so she fought for me to get the job.
+The office manager, Margaret Rahm, and the managing partner, Rosanna Stanley, didn’t want to hire me because I didn’t have office experience, but Sherry saw my potential and perhaps more importantly, she liked me, so she fought for me to get the job.
 Without Sherry, who knows where I would’ve ended up working.
-Thank you, Sherry.
-Thank you for seeing my potential.
-Thank you for speaking up.
-Thank you for all of the laughs and wisdom that you have shared with me over the years.
+Thank you, Sherry, for seeing my potential, for speaking up, and for all the laughs and wisdom that you have shared with me over the years.

 On the same day that I started at The Fults Companies, another woman, Karen Wiseman, started working there as well.
 Eventually, Karen would become the office manager and would be the one who internally promoted me to office assistant, then to Communication Coordinator, then to Market Analyst, and then to Research Director.
 Like Sherry, Karen, saw my potential.
 She believed in me and perhaps more importantly, she felt a certain responsibility to develop me as a professional and a person.
 I will be forever grateful to Karen for her friendship and leadership, and for the example she set with her commitment to excellence, her can-do attitude, and for having an open door policy, and being approachable.